 You can of course continue to transfer money (including transfers above £5,000) online, electronically or via faster payments

-Our Magic Money Machines are now back up and running for Metro Bank customers.
-We’ll let you know when non-customers are able to use them too.
+Our Magic Money Machines are now back in action for Metro Bank customers to use.

 Yes.
 To make a payment via cheque, you need to write your account number, name and phone number on the back of the cheque and post it to: